hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

-the `notification yielder` gets passed to the callable and is its *sole* means to signal back to the system that a validation error occurred. this corresponds with "channel of concern one" above, which explains what we mean by "validation error".
+the `notification yielder` gets passed to the callable and is its *sole* means to signal back to the system that a validation error occurred. this corresponds with "channel of concern one above, which explains what we mean by "validation error".

 currently the only point of control on this yielder object is its `yield` method (alias `<<`). for now, this method will likely expect strings to be passed to it with surface-ready messages.

+this typically looks something like:

+  y << "input does not look like a frobulator - .."

 every time the notification yielder is called it stands as a notification to the system that a validation error occurred. (additionally the system